Namoshek/laravel-scout-database/README.md

 the term frequency (i.e. the number of occurrences of a search term within a document) and the term deviation (which is only relevant for the wildcard search).
 Returned are documents ordered by their score in descending order, until the desired limit is reached.

+## Limitations

+Obviously, this package does not provide a search engine which (even remotely) brings the performance and quality a professional search engine like Elasticsearch offers.
+This solution is meant for smaller to medium-sized projects which are in need of a rather simple-to-setup solution.

+One issue with this search engine is that it leads to issues if multiple queue workers work on the indexing concurrently (database will deadlock).
+Therefore, the whole system is implicitly limited by the amount of data one queue worker is able to index.
+For projects with frequent data updates, this may imply that only a few thousand documents are already enough to bring the engine to its limits.
+If your project has only few
+(and regular instead of piled) updates, millions of documents may not be an issue at all.
+In short: if it works for you depends on the use case.

+_Note: Use the `queue` setting in your `config/scout.php` to use a queue for indexing on which only queue worker is active, if you run into issues with deadlocks.
+Running index updates synchronously (not queued) may break your application altogether._

 ## Disclaimer

 The package has only been tested with Microsoft SQL Server as well as SQLite so far.
 The SQL functions used within raw query parts should be available